Probabilistic forecast of nonlinear dynamical systems with uncertainty quantification: Probabilistic forecast and uncertainty quantification through parallel partial Gaussian processes

-Frequently used forms of covariance functions include isotropic covariance and product covariance \cite{sacks1989design}.
-The isotropic covariance function is a function of Euclidean distance between any two inputs $\mathbf x$ and $\mathbf x'$: $d=||\mathbf x-\mathbf x'||$ with $||\cdot||$ denotes the $L_2$ norm.
+Frequently used covariance functions include isotropic covariance and product covariance \cite{sacks1989design}.
+The isotropic covariance is a function of Euclidean distance between two inputs: $d=||\mathbf x-\mathbf x'||$ with $||\cdot||$ denoting the $L_2$ norm.
 For instance, the isotropic power exponential covariance function follows

-where the roughness parameter $0<\alpha\leq 2$ is typically held fixed and $\gamma$ is a positive range parameter controlling the correlation length, i.e. $\tilde p=1$, which is often estimated by data.
+where the roughness parameter $0<\alpha\leq 2$ is typically held fixed and $\gamma$ is a positive range parameter controlling the correlation length, which is often estimated by data.
+Here {the number of range parameters is 1}, i.e. $\tilde p=1$.